Jokr-kr/React_Mars_Project/README.md

-# React_Mars_project
+# Local AirQuality
-This is a project that intends to get weather information from mars and make a graph to show some changes over some time(To be determined)
+This is a project that intends to get Airquality data and make a graph to show thechanges over time, it will also compare several locations.

 ---------------------------------------------------------
 ## Tech Stack